datracka/sleepdiary.io-deployment/STATUS.md

 - nginx is running
 - we reach the server (logs are updated)

-looks like nginx is not properly configured to get SSL maybe the paths to the support files?
+looks like nginx is not properly configured to get SSL
+- el path to SSL support files looks correct.

 We need a fucking log!!!!